FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/sfs_access_rule_v2.md

 The following arguments are supported:

+* `region` - (Optional, String, ForceNew) Specifies the region in which to create the resource.
+  If omitted, the provider-level region will be used.
+Changing this parameter will create a new resource.

 * `sfs_id` - (Required, String, ForceNew) Specifies the UUID of the shared file system.
   Changing this will create a new access rule.